aarongilly/blog/content/Now.md

 This is a [now page](https://sive.rs/nowff).

 I am currently working on these things...
-Last affirmed **2025-10-10**.
+Last affirmed **2025-12-22**.

 # Now

-## Puzzle Box 2025
+## Enjoying the Holidays

-Theme is probably decided.
+## Doing Some House Projects

-## Animations
+## Pandora's Box V2

-I've been learning how to do little animations.
-They're neat.
-I'm not going to become an animator, but it's a super nice tool to have in my creative toolbelt.
+Making an easier to produce version of my puzzle box from last year.

 # On Deck/On Hold